top of page

 Other Equine Rehabilitation Techniques to Consider

-In addition to the manual and exercise-based therapies above, there are several othe equine rehabilitation techniques horse owners may encounter.
-These often come from advances in both veterinary and human sports medicine.
-A few notable ones include:
+In addition to the manual and exercise-based therapies mentioned, there are other equine rehabilitation techniques horse owners may encounter.
+These often stem from advances in veterinary and human sports medicine.
+Notable ones include:

-• Laser Therapy (Low-Level or High-Power Laser) – Also known as photobiomodulation, laser therapy involves using specific light wavelengths on tissues to promote healing.
-It’s commonly used on tendon injuries, sore backs, or wound sites.
-There is good evidence that laser therapy can decrease inflammation, speed up wound healing, and improve the quality of tissue repair in horses.
-Sessions are quick and noninvasive – a probe emitting laser light is applied over the target area.
-Owners often like that this therapy is painless for the horse (in fact, they usually don’t feel anything aside from maybe a slight warmth).
+• Laser Therapy (Low-Level or High-Power Laser) – Also known as photobiomodulation, this therapy uses specific light wavelengths on tissues to promote healing.
+It’s commonly used for tendon injuries and sore backs.
+Laser therapy can reduce inflammation, speed up wound healing, and enhance tissue repair quality.
+Sessions are quick and painless for the horse, often just providing a slight warmth.

 Bringing It All Together

 Modern equine rehabilitation is truly a blend of art and science.
-We have scientific research guiding us on things like how long to hold a stretch or the physiological effects of hydrotherapy, but we also rely on the practical experience of veterinarians, therapists, and trainers who have worked with many horses.
-In fact, much of the equine rehab knowledge out there comes from a combination of the limited formal studies available and the seasoned judgment of experts.
+We have research that shows how long to hold a stretch and the effects of hydrotherapy.
+Also, we depend on the hands-on experience of veterinarians, therapists, and trainers who have worked with many horses.
+Most equine rehab knowledge comes from a mix of few formal studies and the experience of experts.
 As a horse owner, you don’t need to become an expert in all these therapies, but it helps to be aware of the options.
-Every horse is different – a young sport horse with a tendon strain might benefit most from controlled exercise and shockwave therapy, whereas an older arthritic pony might respond great to massage, stretching, and occasional chiropractic adjustments.
+Every horse is different.
+A young sport horse with a tendon strain may do best with controlled exercise and shockwave therapy.
+An older arthritic pony may benefit from massage, stretching, and some chiropractic adjustments.

 Consultation and a tailored plan are key.
-Work with your veterinarian and possibly an equine physiotherapist to figure out which therapies make sense for your horse’s situation.
-Often, a combination approach yields the best results (for example, using massage and stretching to loosen a horse up before putting them on an underwater treadmill).
-Always observe how your horse reacts – they will “tell” you if something is working by improving in movement, attitude, and comfort.
+A combination approach often works best.
+For instance, use massage and stretching to loosen a horse before they go on an underwater treadmill.
+Always watch how your horse reacts.
+They will "tell" you if something works by improving their movement, attitude, and comfort.
 Rehabilitation is a journey, and it requires patience, but the reward is a healthier, happier horse.
-With an informed approach that mixes proven techniques and compassionate care, you can help your equine partner recover from setbacks and even prevent future injuries, keeping them at their best for years to come.
+Using a smart blend of proven methods and caring support, you can help your horse bounce back from setbacks.
+This approach also helps prevent future injuries, keeping them in great shape for years.

 Additional Reading & Resources